An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Numerical examples and comparisons

-For our algorithm consider $\kappa(t)$ given by Table~\ref{tab:TVG}-(i) with $\alpha=1$, $L=0.1\exp{-5t}$, $M=0.5$, and $\mathcal{M}=20$, whose convergence is shown in the second row of Fig.~\ref{Fig:Krstic}.
+For our algorithm, consider $\kappa(t)$ given by Table~\ref{tab:TVG}-(i) with $c=\alpha=1$, $L(t)=0.1\exp{-5t}$, $M=0.5$, and $\mathcal{M}=20$.
+Thus, $n=2$, as in Example~\ref{Ex:SOD}, then $\mathcal{Q}(c)$ and $(\mathcal{U}-c\mathcal{D})^3\mathcal{B}$ are given as in~\eqref{Eq:QExa1} and the differentiator structure is given as in~\eqref{Eq:SODiff}.
+The convergence is shown in the second row of Fig.~\ref{Fig:Krstic}.
 Notice that, under the same workaround, even for an initial condition satisfying $z_0(0)=z_1(0)=z_2(0)= 10000$ zero differentiation error before $T_c$ is still obtained.
-A significant advantage in contrast with the algorithm in~\citep{Holloway2019}.
+A significant advantage in contrast with the algorithm by~\cite{Holloway2019}.

 \end{example}